An invaluable crash course on the United States legal system for international visitors

 Please note, this course is limited to students not regularly enrolled at Chicago-Kent College of Law or Illinois Institute of Technology.
 It is designed for students visiting from other countries with a limited understanding of or exposure to the American legal system.
 Students must be fluent in English and able to participate in class discussions and prepare various written assignments, including a five- to seven-page paper at the conclusion of the course.

 Kari L. Johnson is an accomplished professor of legal research and writing who has clerked for the Minnesota Court of Appeals, and also has taught criminal sentencing policy.
-She has published numerous legal articles on legal writing, criminal law, feminist legal theory, and family law and domestic violence.
+Professor Johnson’s academic interests includelegal writing, criminal law, feminist legal theory, and family law and domestic violence.

 Date and Location

-The course will be offered online May 12–14, 2023.
+The course will be offered in-person February 23–25, 2024.
 The course will meet at the following times:

 The cost for the three-day course is $600.00.